synnottd/company-ai/README.md

+# Intro

+This is an interview tech test solution.

+To run it you need to `cp .env-example .env` and fill in the values.

+Lots of github copilot usage.
+I was presently surprised how little garbage it spewed.
+For example it generated the tests pretty much on its own after I set up vitest.

+Some things I would do with more time.
+- Better UX
+  - allow users to correct individual responses
+  - The message UI is probably not the best
+- Let the llm handle the whole conversation.
+- conversation-viewer does too much the presentaional part should be split out.
+The click handler can probably be simplified.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.